YootTowerManagement/YootTower/Yoot_Saito_Alan_Kay_Interview/Yoot_Saito_Alan_Kay_Interview.md

 **Alan Kay:** So I forget what the terms were, but it was something that he decided that he would win the bet on this in three months.
 So he decided that he would win the bet on this machine, that was part of the deal.

-**Alan Kay:** Also, he was very interested in making a Nova that was ten times as fast, because he wanted to use the new ...
+Also, he was very interested in making a Nova that was ten times as fast, because he wanted to use the new ...

 ### Faster and More Powerful Computing